Campervan Reviews

 This is where the Redwood starts to justify its existence.
 The standard specification is not the stripped-out, add-everything-yourself affair you might expect at this price point.
 Hymer has been generous.

-You also get swivelling cab seats with armrests, an attachable table with a slide-out extension, the Travel Lounge rear bench with adjustable inclination, a 90-litre compressor fridge with freezer compartment, a two-burner gas hob with sink combination, deep self-closing drawers, a pull-out spice rack, and LED ambient lighting throughout the living area and kitchen.
+What you do get as standard, though, is generous.
+Swivelling cab seats with armrests, an attachable table with a slide-out extension, the Travel Lounge rear bench with adjustable inclination, a 90-litre compressor fridge with freezer compartment, a two-burner gas hob with sink combination, deep self-closing drawers, a pull-out spice rack, and LED ambient lighting throughout the living area and kitchen.

 The insulation is proper, too.
 Fifteen millimetres of open-cell foam in the walls and 16 millimetres of XPS in the roof.
 The floor is insulated.
 The aluminium-framed windows are insulated.
 This is a campervan that has been built with the assumption that you will actually use it in weather that is not perfect.
 Not every manufacturer seems to share that assumption.